OpenInternet/saferjourno/content/chapters/chapter-1.en.md

 **What is a digital security risk assessment?**

-Explain that it is a document with questions that help the journalist think through risks that they could face as well as steps to take to reduce that risk.
+Explain that it is a document with questions that help the journalist think through risks that they could face as well as steps they could take to reduce that risk.
 Tell them that ideally the risk assessment would be completed with support from an editor and the final copy shared with the editor and/or the team the journalist is working with.
 Point out that it is important to do a risk assessment for all stories that could include digital risk.
 This could include stories that involve contacting sensitive sources, receiving sensitive information or may involve digital risks, such as device seizure or hacking of accounts amongst others.

 **Why do I have to complete a risk assessment?**

 Completing a risk assessment is the best way of being able to predict risk and then mitigate it.
-It will give journalists time to carry out any security steps they may need to take in advance of a story.
+It will give journalists time and space to carry out any security steps they may need to take in advance of a story.
 This means, if there is a security issue, the journalist will have already put all the steps in place to ensure they are as safe as possible and they will know what to do if there is an incident.

 **Once I have completed the risk assessment what should I do with it?**

 Explain that it is important to share that risk assessment with the editor or others in the newsroom who may need access to it.
-If the risk assessment contains sensitive data then the journalist should consider encrypting the document before sharing it with others via an end-to-end encrypted service, such as WhatsApp.
-Details on how to do that can be found in chapters five and six of this course.
+If the risk assessment contains sensitive data then the journalist should restrict its distribution and only share it through encrypted channels, which this guide will cover in more detail in chapters five and six.

 </div>